IP to VPN Database

 # VPN Database Datasets

 The IP to VPN Database contains three different datasets with different detection accuracy and different false positive rates.
-All datasets have false negatives, meaning that they are not 100% complete in detecting all VPN IPs that exist in the world (No commercial VPN detection product is 100% complete).
+All datasets have false negatives, meaning that they are not 100% complete in detecting all VPN IPs that exist in the world.
+It needs to be noted that no commercial VPN detection service is 100% accurate in detecting all VPN IPs.

 • enumerated-vpn.csv - VPN IPs detected by Exit Node Enumeration

-• interpolated-vpn.csv - VPN IPs detected by Interpolation
+• interpolated-vpn.csv - VPN IPs detected by Interpolation, using the enumerated-vpn.csv dataset as a source of truth

 #enumerated-vpn.csv - VPN IPs detected by Exit Node Enumeration